danieljjb/kq-kayak-tours/README.md

 * I tested each of the links in the navigation bar one by one by clicking on them.

-* I tested the contact forms 'required' component by inserting text into each field one at time and clicking to submit.
+* I tested the contact forms 'required' component by inserting text into each field one at time and clicking submit.
 I expected to see "Please fill in this field." for the fields that had no text.
 It worked on each of them.

 * I tested the contact form submit button and was brought to the code institute form dump page as expected.